-The CASA Regulatory Aviation Medicine short course is a one-day course run within the two week ACCAM course.
+The CASA Regulatory Aviation Medicine short course is a one-day course run within the two-week ACCAM course.
 This course is administered and presented by CASA, and participants completing this course with a prior Aviation Medicine accreditation (often international) are then eligible for DAME certification.
 Please contact CASA directly to see if you qualify.
-Registration to attend the one-day CASA course only can be via the Short Course home page.

-The ACCAM course attracts a wide and varied range of participants including: General Practitioners, medical staff from international retrieval organisations, airline medical staff, medical staff from other aviation authorities (eg. Nigeria, Maldives), and nurses.
+The ACCAM course attracts a wide and varied range of participants, including general practitioners, medical staff from international retrieval organisations, airline medical staff, medical staff from other aviation authorities (e.g. Nigeria, Maldives), and nurse practitioners.
 No previous knowledge of Aviation Medicine is required.

 It is strongly recommended that participants have an IELTS score of 5 or higher.

 International students: Monash University does not need any documentation from students to apply for the ACCAM course.